joelouthan/Theologicus/src/genesis/genesis07-1-10.md

 >
 ><sup> 9 </sup> two of each, male and female, came to Noah and entered the ark, just as God had commanded him.

 >Matthew 7:13-14 (CSB) “Enter through the narrow gate.
-For the gate is wide and the road broad that leads to destruction, and there are many who go through it.
-14 How narrow is the gate and difficult the road that leads to life, and few find it.
+For the gate is wide and the road broad that leads to destruction, and there are many who go through it.How narrow is the gate and difficult the road that leads to life, and few find it.

 ### When you obey the gospel of Christ, that is entering into the joy and rest and protect of the Almighty God